jlu5/icoextract/README.md

 ## Installation

-You can install the project via pip: `pip3 install icoextract`
+You can install the project via pip: `pip3 install icoextract[thumbnailer]`

 On Linux, you can optionally install the thumbnailer by copying [`exe-thumbnailer.thumbnailer`](/exe-thumbnailer.thumbnailer) into `/usr/local/share/thumbnailers/`